homermultitext/hmt-archive/releases-cex/2018a/datamodels.md

 # Data models of published modules

+This release includes publication in CEX of canonically citable objects in collections, and of canonically citable texts.

 ## HMT collections

 Collections in this release follow one of the data models listed here.